Husseinjd/EyeTrackingMetrics/README.md

 A test module is included to test the metric methods used.
 More can be added and tested

-to run the test:
+to run the tests across the whole package:

 ```
 pip install pytest

-py.test test_metric_calculation.py
+pytest [directory]
 ```

 ## Additional Notes